 Learning Objectives: Students learn how to identify security concerns using the Adjudicative Guidelines to make a personnel security determination.
 In addition, they will be introduced to the whole person concept, different types of background Investigations, designated sensitive positions, and personnel security policies and regulations.
 Students will also learn how to evaluate a portion of a person's life, to reasonably determine if their future behavior would be consistent with national security.

 Delivery Method: Instructor-led

 Length: 6 and 1/2 days

-Target Audience: Department of Defense (DoD) civilian (GS/GG 5-7 level) who adjudicate the eligibility for assignment to sensitive positions and/or access to collateral and Sensitive Compartmented Information (SCI) program information or DoD/DoD IC Government Civilian/Military personnel (non-adjudicators) who perform duties in support of national security adjudications.
-Nominations for attendance must be made through and approved by the head or designee of the DoD CAF.
+Target Audience: Department of Defense (DoD) and federal civilian (GS/GG 5-7 level) who adjudicate the eligibility for assignment to sensitive positions and/or access to collateral and Sensitive Compartmented Information (SCI) program information or DoD/DoD IC Government Civilian/Military personnel (non-adjudicators) who perform duties in support of national security adjudications.
+Nominations for attendance must be made through, and approved by, the head or designee of your organization.

 - Attendance Requirement: Full-time attendance and participation in all sessions.

 - Exam Requirements: Students must earn 105 points out of 140, a 75 percent grade average on course exams and performance exercises.

 Prerequisites: Successful completion of the Introduction to DoD Personnel Security Adjudications Course and exam.

 - ACE Credit Recommendation: Four (4) semester hours, lower division baccalaureate/associate degree category.

 - Professional Development Units per SPēD: 45